Asylum2032/foresightinteractive/pages/factors/factor_surveillance_security_digital_warfare.md

 # D (Innovator)
 Digital surveillance transparently regulated by international organisations
 * Online surveillance is brought under the remit of an international organisation that allows for the use of firewalls that protect people by protecting their identities from being persecuted by governments for expressing their opinions online.
-Though people can still be persecuted if they express their opinions physically, which can be a cause of flight.
+Though people can still be persecuted if they express their opinions physically, which can be a cause of flight